ajbergh/comfyui-google-ai-prompt-enhancer/README.md

 ## Usage

 1. Add the "Google AI Prompt Enhancer" node to your workflow
-2. Enter your Google Gemini API key
+2. Enter your Google Gemini API key (it will be masked after entry for security)
 3. Connect a CLIP model to the node
 4. Enter your basic prompt
 5. Connect the output to your image generation nodes